top of page

 Massage Therapy

-Massage therapy may support recovery by:
+Massage therapy may assist by:

 • Reducing muscle hypertonicity in the lumbar region

-• Improving blood flow to irritated tissues
+• Improving circulation to irritated or tense tissues

 • Decreasing protective guarding patterns

-• Supporting relaxation of overactive paraspinals
+• Supporting relaxation of overactive paraspinal muscles

-• Enhancing overall recovery during flare-ups
+• Improving comfort during flare-ups

 Book an Assessment